 Taking over a family-run business (a Montreal institution, no less) that’s garnered legions of loyal patrons and decades of success — and withstood its share of hurdles, including a damaging fire and some health code violations — will be an invariably tall order, but Karaglanis brings some especially pertinent experience: He was the manager of Romados for three years, up until its last day of operation in December 2020.

-Karaglanis cut his teeth in Montreal restaurants since the age of 14, including at his father’s restaurant, Gerry’s Delicatessen in Hochelga-Maisonneuve (now owned by his brother), and now-closed Mont-Royal Avenue burger joint Mange-Moi, which he opened.
-Meanwhile, Eliopoulos holds a master’s degree in molecular biology, and previously owned a Copper Branch franchise on Park Avenue.
+Karaglanis cut his teeth in Montreal restaurants since the age of 14, including at his father’s restaurant, Gerry’s Delicatessen in Hochelaga-Maisonneuve (now owned by his brother), and now-closed Mont-Royal Avenue burger joint Mange-Moi, which he opened.
+Meanwhile, Eliopoulos holds a master’s degree in molecular biology and previously owned a Copper Branch franchise on Parc Avenue.

-Expansionary aspirations come second though; right now, the couple is occupied with some renovations and a clean-up at the restaurant’s home base on the corner of Rachel and De Bullion, ahead of its fast-approaching September re-opening.
+Expansionary aspirations come second, though; right now, the couple is occupied with renovations and a clean-up at the restaurant’s home base on the corner of Rachel and De Bullion, ahead of its fast-approaching September reopening.
 Whatever happens, Karaglanis is emphatic about one thing: “This will always be the mother.
 That’s for sure.”

 Romados is slated to reopen at 115 Rachel East in early September.

 - Montreal Portuguese Chicken Icon Romados Closes After 27 Years [EMTL]

 - How Montreal Got Its Taste for Portuguese Chicken [EMTL]

 Update: August 24, 2021, 2:30 p.m.: This post has been updated to include a comment from former Romados owner Manny Machado.